Specialized Helpers

 PopulatedSchema<T, K>

-TypeScript utility type to extract the populated object type from a zPopulated union within a larger type.
-This is useful for typing Mongoose results after calling .populate().
+TypeScript utility type to extract the populated object type from a Zod schema.
+This is the primary tool for typing Mongoose results after calling .populate().

-z.infer<typeof PostSchema>). - K: The key(s) to populate (optional).
-If omitted, it will try to populate all
+typeof PostSchema) or an inferred type. - K: The key(s) to populate.
+If omitted, all

 import { PopulatedSchema } from '@nullix/zod-mongoose';